RedhawkSDR/VITA49/README.md

 ## Installation Instructions

 To build from source, run the `build.sh` script found at the top level directory.
-To install to $SDRROOT run, `build.sh install`.
+To install to $SDRROOT, run `build.sh install`.

 ## Copyrights